wirecardBrasil/qa-test/README.md

 HTTP Status 201 -> Created
 HTTP Header Location -> ID of the created resource

 *Important*: There is a proposital bug that return HTTP 501 eventually.
-To deactivate this _feature_, send the adicional parameter `no_bug` with any value
+To deactivate this _feature_, send the adicional parameter `no_bug` with any value.

 ### GET#/users